Best daily deals

 Close-up of 3.5mm input on Sony WH-1000XM4 headphones

 The mic in the Sony WH-1000XM4 is good, but there are instances in which background noise can make it through.
-In particular, you might notice office sounds and winds end up reaching the other party’s ears during phone calls.
+In particular, you might notice office sounds and winds reaching the other party’s ears during phone calls.
 Take a listen for yourself below:

 Sony WH-1000XM4 mic demo (Ideal):